JohnAD/negamax/README.md

     return 1000.0
   if self.winner_player_number != 0: # tie or opp won
     return -1000.0
+  #
+  # now set the score based by multiplying 100.0 by the number of moves you
+  # can currently choose from.
+In theory, that game be as many as seven.
+  # (The place you just jumped from is never available.)
+  #
   var poss_moves: seq[string] = @[]
   self.set_possible_moves(poss_moves)
   var my_move_score = float(len(poss_moves)) * 100.0